-Since VA lenders ultimately issue the loans, they will also have their own unique requirements, especially when it comes to credit scores.
+Since VA lenders ultimately issue the loans, they will also have their own unique requirements, especially for credit scores.
 Prospective borrowers have to satisfy both the VA and the lender’s guidelines in order to secure home financing.
 While some lenders may still require a credit score of 660, there are lenders, like 1st United, willing to approve VA Loans with a 620 credit score.

 Other Factors That Impact Eligibility

-Important factors considered in place of a high credit score includes payment history, debt-to-income ratio and a stable income.
-Late payments do not necessarily mean denial either as special circumstances are considered.
+Important factors considered in place of a high credit score include payment history, debt-to-income ratio and a stable income.
+Late payments do not necessarily mean denial either, as special circumstances are considered.

-Additionally, bankruptcy or foreclosure won’t automatically disqualify you either.
-If it’s been at least 24 months since the event, some VA lenders are willing to approve financing.
-Stable income requirements also fall under a 24 month period, with lenders requesting documentation that verifies the income from the same employer and job type.
+Bankruptcy or foreclosure won’t automatically disqualify you either.
+If it’s been at least 24 months since the event, some VA lenders will approve financing.
+Stable income requirements also fall under a 24-month period, with lenders requesting documentation that verifies the income from the same employer and job type.